HYPNOTHERAPY NEW ZEALANDInformation & Resources

 The Essential Guide for Hypnotherapy Clients and Becoming a Hypnotherapist in New Zealand

-There are many factors that may influence your decision of which Hypnotherapy course and tutor is right for you.
+There are many factors that may influence your decision of which of the many NZ Hypnotherapy courses and tutors is right for you.
 You'll probably already have some idea as to why you want to learn Hypnotherapy and to what level.
 Maybe it's as a personal life-skill; to complement an existing natural therapy business; or to practice solely as a professional Hypnotherapist.

-Whatever your reason, there is probably a course to suit your needs.
+Whatever your reason, there is probably one or more Hypnotherapy courses to suit your needs - EG: Certificate, Higher Certificate, Diploma, or Advanced Diploma.
 With some training establishments you can start with a gentle home-study course to test the waters.
 You can even begin a career in Hypnotherapy with the better ones - as long as it's a properly structured Homestudy Course with support, examinations and a certificate on completion.

 Or, a Classroom Course may be more your style and is certainly a popular option - especially if you're already certain about learning Hypnotherapy and have a good budget.
-Whatever your thoughts, I trust that my following personal views and opinions may assist you in your choice of a properly structured course and effective tutor.
+Whatever your thoughts, I trust that my following personal views and opinions may assist you in your choice of a appropriately structured course and effective, personable tutor.

 Chat With Your Tutor Before Signing Up

-Caution: Make absolutely certain that the tutor you chat with is the same person who will actually be fronting the class for the majority of the lessons!Tip #2
+Caution: Some courses use several different trainers from the person who originally created the course.
+So make absolutely certain that the tutor you chat with is the same person who will actually be fronting the class for the majority of the lessons!Tip #4

 Test the Communications Before Signing Up

-Do they answer their emails, phonecalls & messages?
+Do the course providers answer their emails, phonecalls & messages?
 Two-way communications pre and post course are vitally important, so make absolutely certain that you can contact the tutor at any reasonable time - by a variety of methods.
+I highly recommend calling and talking with your potential tutor.
 If you have a question, or require support, you need to know your tutor is readily available and willing to assist.
 They should provide you with at least their business phone & mobile phone numbers; their constantly monitored email address and their physical & postal addresses.

 Confirm the Reputation of Your Tutor/Course